Drive Quantum Matter: Dipole-type excitations of doubly occupied states of Hubbard clusters

 In summary, small condensed matter systems that are driven can give rise to various emergent phases.
 Floquet-Bloch effects can lead to quasi-energy states resulting in gap closures and other unexpected electronic properties.
 In small Hubbard clusters, at appropriate $U$ values, it is possible to tune phase separation, dipolar or magnetic-type instabilities either by variation of filling, temperature and time dependent perturbations such as femto-second laser pulses.
 Some of these calculations can provide insights into the electronic properties of certain superconductors, including phase separation and electromagnetically induced emergent phases.

 \acknowledgements We acknowledge the computing resources provided by the Center for Functional Nanomaterials, which is a U.S. DOE Office of Science Facility, at Brookhaven National Laboratory under Contract No. DE-SC0012704 and the Swedish national infrastructure for computing - SNIC provided by the high performance computing center north (HPC2N).
 We acknowledge support from a Los Alamos grant through the U.S. DOE.
 This research also used funding from the ERC synergy grant "HERO" (No 810451), VILLUM FONDEN via the Centre of Excellence for Dirac Materials (Grant No. 11744), the Knut and Alice Wallenberg foundation ( 2019.0068) as well as the Vetenskapsrådet (no. 2017.03997).
-We thank Dr. R. T. Clay for helpful suggestions and Dr. A. Cavalleri for a preprint of their recent work.
-One of us (GWF) gratefully acknowledges hospitality and discussions with Prof. Hai-Qing Lin and colleagues at the Beijing Computational Science Research Center.
+We thank A. V. Balatsky and R. T. Clay for helpful discussions and A. Cavalleri for a preprint of their recent work.
+One of us (GWF) gratefully acknowledges hospitality and discussions with Hai-Qing Lin and colleagues at the Beijing Computational Science Research Center.